shauntmcgovern/OpenSourceValidRadarInfraredVideoGameSonarLaserResearcherPrecursor2-1--2--2-2--1--22F-GT/README.md

 An Open[]Source project now in a basic"?/: t'form :being O'used by the CC'Chicago'O CH'Police CH'O't/Department and the CH'United States Army, CHP'Copyrighted by CH'Shaun McGovern llV'[][]CH'c..\'v open source  \'vljv; v;v;
-🎖️🎖️**Radar, Sonar, Thermal, Infrared, Laser, Weather, Forensic and Future well-being of any individiual in a medical, taxonomic, biological, chemical, physical, branch-ecclesiastical-type face and warrent scientific knowing research, and these researches will lead to the aquisition of data even weather forensic insight and our true human nature of our biological and even meta-physical human senses and then this will lead to our collective foresight and then that digitial information and the technology system operators will then gather our protective forces from this collective human precept in'order to protect us all and open to any other currently related technologies and etc. and once again, open to any and all other system{}[]contributions(☐'☐☐v's{}+)'s in order to implement this, a.s.a.p., in anyway shape and form+'{+}+[][]☐'x/vs't☐:'{+}'[]+=:;?':' to lead this computer science and complete these various sides v. to the ☐[t']'project and then this technology system as a whole, which is and'are currently being lead by myself[], Shaun
+🎖️🎖️**Radar, Sonar, Thermal, Infrared, Laser, Weather, Forensic and Future well-being of any individiual in a medical, taxonomic, biological, chemical, physical, branch-ecclesiastical-type face and warrent scientific knowing research, and these researches will lead to the aquisition of data even weather forensic insight and our true human nature of our biological and even meta-physical human senses and then this will lead to our collective foresight and then that digitial information and the technology system operators will then gather our protective forces from this collective human precept in'order to protect us all and open to any other currently related technologies and etc. and once again, open to any and all other system{}[]contributions(☐'☐☐v☐☐v's{}+)'s in order to implement this, a.s.a.p., in anyway shape and form+'{+}+[][]☐'x/vs't☐:'{+}'[]+=:;?':' to lead this computer science and complete these various sides v. to the ☐[t']'project and then this technology system as a whole, which is and'are currently being lead by myself[], Shaun
 McGovern(tortured), inc_.>jv; [].vo:'OPEN SOURCE':; This is an approved and working system I have designed and is currently understood by the science community as a whole☐{+}vocs:;"{p}+ it removes and will remove all and any forms of violence from the entire global human population and I have wrote a dissertation of all the Law Enforcement Branches, as well which is now in a Ro☐☐ug(h)☐Dra☐/f'tt(9*)00*00.'{+}?'.'[]Icallit[]☐::;'?:;v